Spouse Visa to ILR: Step-by-Step Guide 2026

 How ILR Tracker helps

-The spouse visa to ILR journey spans 5 years and involves managing trips, finances, documents, English tests, and relationship evidence.
+The spouse visa to indefinite leave to remain journey spans 5 years and involves managing trips, finances, documents, English tests, and relationship evidence.
+Staying organised from day one of your visa is the most effective way to ensure your indefinite leave to remain application goes smoothly.
+Many applicants underestimate how much documentation the Home Office expects by the time indefinite leave to remain is applied for, which is why building your spouse visa UK checklist early makes such a difference.
 ILR Tracker was built to help you stay on top of all of it.

 Absence tracking with rolling windows